mdav2/JuES.jl/README.md

 Specialized routines for computing configuration-interaction singles excited state wavefunctions are defined here.
 Corrections such as CIS(D) and variants defined here as well.
 Keep seperate from general CI code.
 Only in-core RCIS is implemented, and is currently not working.
 >**(!)
 Help** UCIS, disk-based, and direct implementations are excellent targets.
 ### CoupledCluster.jl
 Routines for computing ground state coupled cluster energies are contained here.
-Currently there is only RHF-CCD implemented.
-RHF-CCSD should be implemented soon, and UHF-CCD sometime after.
+Currently there is RHF-CCD and RHF-CCSD implemented.
+UHF codes are in the works.
 >**(!)
-Help** Working on CCSD codes would be greatly appreciated.
-Once RHF-CCSD is complete, coding a perturbative triples correction would be a straightforward addition.
-CCD code could be updated to be able to use DiskTensors for Fxy and Wvxyz intermediates.
+Help** Working on UHF-CC codes would be greatly appreciated.
+Coding a perturbative triples correction would be a straightforward addition.
+CCD and CCSD code could be updated to be able to use DiskTensors for Fxy and Wvxyz intermediates.